erwald/blog/posts/good-works-by-lesser-known-composers.md

 ![Photograph of Arnold Rosner.]({{ '/img/rosner.jpg' | url }})

 _The Parable of the Law_ is a long orchestral song, or maybe a tone poem for baritone and orchestra, or maybe a cantata in a single movement, without a choir and with just one character.
 That character is the narrator of a short passage taken from Franz Kafka's _The Trial_[^16].
 The passage is a parable which goes like this.
 A man wants to get through the door of the Law but is rebuffed by the doorkeeper.
 He spends the remainder of his days waiting outside, uncertain if he will ever be allowed to enter.
 In the end, he dies and the door is shut forever ...
-I suppose you, dear reader, are already thinking of the obvious comparison here, viz. with Rosner himself and the other composers I've mentioned, who similarly spent their days anxiously waiting outside the gates of Acceptance.
+I suppose you, dear reader, are already thinking of the obvious comparison here, namely with Rosner himself, who similarly spent his days anxiously waiting outside the gates of Acceptance.

-The composition begins with some angular motives that are developed for the remainder of the piece.
+_The Parable of the Law_ begins with some angular motives that are developed for the remainder of the piece.
 The baritone soon enters with the line: "Before the Law there stands a doorkeeper" and then, accented now and again by erratic timpani hits, goes on taking turns in the foreground with the orchestra in a kind of antiphonal style.
 Gradually the brass section begins to dominate.
 Light woodwind trills remind me of Mahler, but there's none of that one's jocularity here: this is dark, threatening, wretched music of the best sort.

 _The Parable of the Law_ was recorded just a few years ago by the London Philharmonic Orchestra with Nick Palmer conducting and Christopher Burchett singing, again for Toccata Classics.